 What is a Node?

 A node can be any active electronic device, including a computer, phone or even a printer, as long as it is connected to the internet and as such has an IP address.
-The role of a node is to support the network by maintaining a copy of the blockchain and, in some cases, to process transactions.
+The role of a node is to support the network by maintaining a copy of a blockchain and, in some cases, to process transactions.
 Nodes are often arranged in the structure of trees, known as binary trees.
 Each cryptocurrency has its own nodes, maintaining the transaction records of that particular token.

-Nodes are the individual parts of the larger data structure that is the blockchain.
+Nodes are the individual parts of the larger data structure that is a blockchain.
 As the owners of nodes willingly contribute their computing resources to store and validate transactions they have the chance to collect the transaction fees and earn a reward in the underlying cryptocurrency for doing so.
 This is known as mining or forging.

 Processing these transactions can require large amounts of computing and processing power, meaning that the average computer’s capabilities are inadequate.
 Generally, professional miners tend to invest in extremely powerful computing devices known as CPUs (central processing units) or GPUs (graphics processing units) in order to keep up with the demand for processing power that is required for them to validate transactions and as such earn the rewards that comes with doing so.